-Myth 4: You don’t need annual AC maintenance.
+Myth 4: You don’t need yearly AC maintenance.

-Myth 5: Finding out about the contractor isn’t important.
+Myth 5: Researching the contractor isn’t necessary.

 Myth 6: It costs you more to turn your thermostat higher while you’re not at home.

-Myth 7: Continuously running ceiling fans will help keep your home cool.
+Myth 7: Constantly running ceiling fans will help cool your home.

-Myth 8: It doesn’t matter where the thermostat is installed.
+Myth 8: Where the thermostat is installed doesn’t matter.

-Myth 9: Turning your thermostat down much lower will help it cool faster.
+Myth 9: Excessively lowering your thermostat will help it cool faster.

 Turning your air down lower may only make your air conditioner work longer, it won’t get colder any faster.
 If your thermostat is says 77, but you really would be more comfortable at 75, then set it to 75 and it will run until it reaches that temperature.
 Lowering the thermostat to 73 won’t make it lower to 75 any faster, and it will result in your system running longer, wasting money and energy.